A racing champion

 This film is an exceptional journey into the rugged Scottish landscapes and its rich fauna.

 Laurent Cocherel is a naturalist photographer with a 25 years passion for this country.
 He takes us to secret places to witness the fabulous spectacle of nature through the seasons: hiding for otters and tetra-lyres; exploring seabirds colonies; diving with seals, sharks and dolphins; approaching deer, eagles and ospreys…

 No less than 4 years were necessary to capture rarely filmed scenes of animal life.

 ALAMTO, A REPTILE WONDERLAND 60’

 In the West of Iran, where the land has been formed by the Zagros fold and thrust belt, is the Alamto desert.

-The perfect combination of natural conditions allowed the region to host a diversity of rare reptiles, including one of the most mysterious animals in the wildlife kingdom: the horned viper.
+The combination of natural conditions allowed the region to host a diversity of rare reptiles, including one of the most mysterious animals in the wildlife kingdom: the horned viper.

-For the first time ever, this riveting film shows a wonderland showcasing exotic species trying to survive in the land of the extreme.
+For the first time ever, this riveting film shows a wonderland showcasing exotic species trying to survive in a land of extremes.